-While still home, go to Wal-Mart, your local Sporting Goods Store, or CheaperThanDirt and get a .22 caliber bore snake.
+While still home, go to Wal-Mart or your local Sporting Goods Store and get a .22 caliber bore snake.
 This is simply a rope with one end being the exact size of the M16’s barrel.
-At the other end is a lead weight which you insert through the receiver and down through the barrel.
+At the other end is a lead weight that you insert through the receiver and down through the barrel.

 The first is a product called Simple Green Decreasing Wipes.
 They come in a plastic container that looks like baby wipes.
 These are used when the weapon is really dirty.
-It’ll clean up that nasty Iraqi peanut butter-like mud in quick fashion.
-Two of these tubs of wipes should last until you go on Leave and get back down to Kuwait.
-Unless of course, you’re Infantry or anal about your weapon, in that case, I’d recommend getting three tubs.
+It’ll clean up that nasty mud in a quick fashion.
+Two of these tubs of wipes should last until you go on leave.
+Unless of course, you’re Infantry or particular about your weapon, in that case, I’d recommend getting three tubs.

 Caution, do not use Rem-Oil, WD-40 or even that military-issued CLP as it does nothing but attract sand.
 This is a great product to carry with you and administer just a drop in those receiver holes throughout the mission if you’re seeing a lot of action.
 This really makes a big difference in the reliability of your M16.

 The final product is Tuf-Cloth by Sentry.
 These are lightweight rags in Ziploc bags.
 This is the final step in desert weapon cleaning.
 Use it to wipe down the individual parts before reassembling your rifle.
 It applies a beautiful coat of that good oil that won’t attract dust to your weapon, knife, or any other metal products.

-When the rags start to dry out, just apply a little of that Tuf-Glide oil directly to them in the bag and they’ll come right back to life.
+When the Tuf-Cloth rags start to dry out, just apply a little of that Tuf-Glide oil directly to them in the bag and they’ll come right back to life.
 One of these should last six months if you keep it sealed.
 When you buy a new one, take the old rag and store it in the magazine well of your M16 while on base to keep out the sand and dust.